DeeterCesler/laser-eyes-png-maker/README.md

 # How it works

 This is a local run only.
-Pretty basic:
+Pretty basic, but you'll need node to spin up a simple server.

-- Pull down the code.
-Open the index.html.
+# install (it requires nodejs/npm)
-- You'll just see a basic "Choose file".
-Upload your image
+npm install http-server -g

-- Once it's uploaded, click on the screen wherever you want to place your lasers.
-(Right now it's only outfitted for two, but hit me up if you want more)
+#run

-If you don't place it right, just keep trying over and over as much as you want.
-Just a heads up, it toggles with each click which laser you're placing.
+http-server -p 3001 --cors

-That's it.
-Once you have it, do a screenrecording (Command + Shift + 5 on a Mac) for literally just a few seconds to get the GIF.
+Then open up me.html, upload the photo, click on the photo where you want your two lasers (just two).
+You can keep clicking it until you get it right.

-Find one the million MOV -> GIF converters online and there you go.
+Then hit the "take screenshot" button and it'll download.